f4exb/sdrangel/plugins/samplesink/xtrxoutput/readme.md

 <h2>Introduction</h2>

+&#9888; Support is experimental and for Linux only.
+You have to compile it from source.

 This output sample sink plugin sends its samples to a [XTRX device](https://xtrx.io).

 XTRX is a 2x2 MIMO device so it has two transmitting channels that can run concurrently.
 To activate the second channel when the first is already active just open a new sink tab in the main window (Devices -> Add sink device) and select the same LimeSDR device.